riskycerealtech-star/frame/QUICK_FIX.md

 ⚠️ **IMPORTANT**: Your token was visible in the git remote URL.
 Revoke it immediately:

 1. Go to: https://github.com/settings/tokens
-2. Find the token starting with `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`
+2. Find your old token (check your git remote URL or token list)
 3. Click "Revoke" to delete it

 ### 2. Create a New Token with Workflow Scope